 Kefir has no contraindications for healthy people.
-So, if you are healthy, any eventual discomfort after the first use of kefir will most certainly be temporary and will fade away after your gastrointestinal system adapts.
+So, if you are healthy, any eventual discomfort after the first use of Kefir will most certainly be temporary and will fade away once your gastrointestinal system adapts.

 In conclusion, our advice is: Listen to your body!
-Take kefir carefully first.
+Take Kefir carefully first.
 The initial side effects like flatulence or diarrhea will eventually fade away soon.
-If they persist, however, stop using kefir.
-You may not be the right person to use this potent but biologically very active probiotic.
+If they persist, however, stop using Kefir.
+You may not be the right person to use this potent but biologically very active probiotic food.